waterswims/NanoMagMC/README.md

 * NLATTS: The number of different lattices to sample from.
 NSAMPS samples will be taken for each of these lattices.

-* PRINT_LATT: Boolean option signifying whether the average lattice should be stored.
-This may significantly increase file storage requirements.
-(This option has only been implemented for 3D continuous spin systems so far.
-Using it in other situations will result in large, blank datasets within the output.)

 * ISISING: Flag to say whether up/down simple Ising spins should be used.

 * EXCHANGE: The inter-atomic exchange coupling constant J between coupled atoms in the Ising and Heisenberg models.

-* DMISTREN: The strength of the DMI interaction for a skyrmion hamiltonian.
+* DMISTREN: The strength of the DMI interaction for a skyrmion Hamiltonian.

 ### Optional/Situational Settings